enricorubagotti/normalize/README.md

 The code is using 94% of RAM....
 It should be rewritten...
 I am using N_grams.1.pl.
 I am reading the file once without keeping in mmeory any variables

+It worked......
+The results are at /home/erubagotti/aspell/code/N_grams/arrayR.txtnor.txt Now I will load it in R